Something Wild (1961 film): Filming

+streets, when walking through those neighborhoods, adds to the tension of the film.

+Meeker's filming schedule for his scenes was approximately three weeks.
+Baker's sister, Virginia, makes a minor appearance in the film as a shopgirl.

+Post-production

+The opening title sequence was designed by Saul Bass and features many images of New York City, where the film was shot.

+Music

-Morton Feldman was originally commissioned to compose the film's score, but when Garfein heard the music, he reportedly said "My wife is being raped and you write celesta music?" and replaced Feldman with Aaron Copland..
+Morton Feldman was originally commissioned to compose the film's score, but when Garfein heard the music, he reportedly said "My wife is being raped and you write celesta music?" and replaced Feldman with Aaron Copland.
 In 1964, Copland reused some of the film's themes in his symphonic work Music for a Great City.
 The original film score, taken from private session recordings preserved by Garfein, was finally released on CD in 2003.

-The opening title sequence by Saul Bass features many images of New York City, where the film was shot on location.

 Release

 Something Wild premiered at the Plaza Theatre in New York City on December 20, 1961.
+The film had its premiere in San Francisco on March 7, 1962.